 Tools description

-Adobe Photoshop is a program to create and edit images in Photoshop is a program that has many tools to support the creation of a videotape, multimedia presentation.
-As well as designing and developing a website in Adobe Photoshop software package consists of two programs, including Photoshop and ImageReady.
+Adobe Photoshop is a program that helps create and edit images in Photoshop.
+It is also equipped with many tools to support the creation of videotape and multimedia presentations as well as to design and develop websites.
+Adobe Photoshop software package consists of two programs, Photoshop and ImageReady.

 The selection of this tools